synhaptein/hn-top30/README.md

 ### Improvement

-- May sometimes need tuning on akka http client buffer size on a big day.
+- May sometimes need tuning on http4s client buffer size on a big day.
 - `topstories.json` endpoint return all type of stories (job,poll,etc), it could be interesting to filter only "story".
 - More robust unit testing and better coverage
 - command line parameter parser for number of stories and number or commenters per story